skg17/calendar-display/README.md

 2. **Create and run the Docker container:**
     From the CasaOS terminal, follow Steps 1-2 of the Docker Setup section.
 3. **Install the container on CasaOS:**

-    - On the CasaOS dashboard, under the "Legacy App (To be rebuilt)" section, a new container with a random two-word name will appear.
+    On the CasaOS dashboard, under the "Legacy App (To be rebuilt)" section, a new container with a random two-word name will appear.
     This is the Docker container and needs to be rebuilt to work directly from the dashboard.
-Click on the icon, and press the Rebuild button.
+    - Click on the icon, and press the Rebuild button.
     - Choose an app name which will appear on the dashboard, and set the port to `6969` again before clicking the Save button.
     - Open the container settings and change/set the following:
         - Set Tag to `latest`.
         - Add an Environment Variable with Key `TZ` and Value corresponding to your TZ time zone (e.g. `Europe/London`, a full list can be found [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones)).
         - Change the Memory Limit to `256` and the CPU Shares to `Low` (optional, to limit resource usage).
         - Change Restart Policy to `always` (optional, starts container automatically every time the server is turned on).
+4. **Uninstall the legacy container:**

+    After the Docker container is properly installed on CasaOS, the legacy container can be safely uninstalled.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue to discuss any changes.